 From Buckaroo Banzai to SpongeBob SquarePants, veteran actor Clancy Brown has brought a long string of compelling characters to life on TV and movie screens.

 But is he the greatest Lex Luthor ever committed to pop culture?

-“Nobody knows what it’s like to be the bad man … behind blue eyes,” Brown said, riffing on The Who’s memorable tune in a press release about Superman/Batman: Public Enemies, the upcoming animated movie that arrives on DVD, download and on-demand Sept.
-29. “But I know.
+“Nobody knows what it’s like to be the bad man … behind blue eyes,” Brown said, riffing on The Who’s memorable tune in a press release about Superman/Batman: Public Enemies.
+“But I know.
 All too well.”

 Superman/Batman: Public Enemies is Luthor’s chance to outshine his superheroic nemeses at long last.
 That’s because he’s president of the United States in the film, and Superman and Batman are merely foils for the nefarious machinations of his White House.